Roaming Grand Staircase–Escalante

 Grand Staircase–Escalante National Monument

-At Grand Staircase–Escalante National Monument, Utah visitors will find a vast and pristine backcountry that affords excellent opportunities for solitude and unconfined wilderness recreation, along with great scenic driving opportunities and endless camping options, both developed and primitive.
+In the Grand Staircase-Escalante regions, Utah visitors will find a vast and pristine backcountry that affords excellent opportunities for solitude and unconfined wilderness recreation, along with great scenic driving opportunities and endless camping options, both developed and primitive.

 Visitors to the backways should carry plenty of water (at least one gallon — 4 liters — per person per day) and be equipped to get themselves out of any difficulty they might encounter.
 Summer temperatures can range over 100° F (38°C) and winters can drop well below freezing at night.
 Perhaps most importantly, sudden heavy rains may make this road impassable — even for high-clearance, 4WD vehicles.